|projects > ecological models for evaluating effects of restoration alternatives on coastal ecosystems of southwest florida > work plan

 Study Title: Ecological Models for Evaluating Effects of Restoration Alternatives on Coastal Ecosystems of Southwest Florida

-The objectives of this project are to: develop and apply ecological forecasting models used to evaluate alternatives for the SWFFS.
+Overview & Objective(s): The objectives of this project are to develop and apply forecasting models to evaluate the impacts of CERP projects on ecological attributes selected from the conceptual models as part of the SWFFS.

 Mazzotti, F.J., Pearlstine, L.G., Barnes, T., Volety, A., Chartier, K., Weinstein, A. and DeAngelis, D. 2006, Stressor response models for the Eastern oyster, Crassostrea virginica.
 JEM Technical Report.
 Final report to the South Florida Water Management District and U.S. Geological Survey.
 University of Florida, Florida Lauderdale Research and Education Center, Fort Lauderdale, Florida, 15 pages.